meet Bridget from amilliongraces

 We have had the most amazing adventures as we have traveled to and lived in 3 different cultures for our work.
 We are Bible teachers, missionaries, and church leaders wherever we go.

 That being our lives has challenged me to learn how to organize, pack, cook, exercise, and live in vastly different situations.
 It has been and still is such fun.
-That is why fun challenges include organizing my home, my suitcase, or sports gear in order to be ready to live fully wherever we are.
+That is why traveling well includes organising my home, my suitcase, or sports gear in order to be ready to live fully wherever we are.

 a little bit more about me